jmfb/poker/README.md

 You need to test the remaining `C(r, 2)` possible 2-card combinations of `R` against up to the `C(5, 3) = 10` community card combinations.
 This will give you the set of 2-card losses, `S = {s_0,...,s_(n-1)}` of size `n`.
 Each 2-card loss, `s_i`, can be represented as the set `{c1, c2}` where `c1` and `c2` are the integer representations, in ascending order, of the cards in the deck.
+The maximum 2-card loss count is 268 for the starting hand of TODO.

 TODO: Give the specific max 2-card loss set of size 268 for 8/4 starting hand